Program 2024

 Festival Motumundi

-Opening ceremony of the fourth edition of the international climate and environment festival Motumundi.
-Melting glaciers, oceans and rising sea levels are the protagonist themes in the great hall of the Accademia dei Fisiocritici.
+Opening ceremony of the 5th edition of the international climate and environment festival Motumundi.
+Oceans, impacts and global changes for a sustainable future are the protagonist themes in the Aula Magna of the Accademia dei Fisiocritici in Siena.

 Go to the program